 As Accountable Officer, I am the nominated Investment Decision Maker.
 I am supported by an Investment Decision Making Board, made up of senior managers, in reviewing and approving the key stages in all of Transport Scotland's major projects and procurements.

-I have set objectives for the Directors within Transport Scotland to undertake a regular review process to ensure that improvement in the assurance and control environment within Transport Scotland is monitored closely and, where appropriate, actions are in place to address any weaknesses identified to ensure the continuous improvement of the system.
+I set objectives for the Directors within Transport Scotland to undertake regular review processes to ensure that improvement in the assurance and control environment within Transport Scotland is monitored closely and, where appropriate, actions are in place to address any weaknesses identified to ensure the continuous improvement of the system.